 In 2016, the Green Circle board was approached by a private donor, John Noel, who was interested in funding a shelter for the trail.
 This idea was built into a larger project to create an official trailhead for the Green Circle.
 The Schmeeckle Reserve director, in conjunction with the Green Circle board and Portage County Parks director, wrote a

 Knowles-Nelson Stewardship Grant through the Wisconsin DNR to fund $370,401 of the project cost.
 Portage County submitted the application in April 2017.
 The grant was awarded in May 2018.

-Portage County is the fiscal agent for the grant and will coordinate the bidding and construction process.
-Portage County and the University of Wisconsin Board of Regents signed a Construction and Land Use Agreement that allows the county to build on university property.
+Portage County is the fiscal agent for the grant and coordinated the entire bidding and construction process.
+Portage County and the University of Wisconsin Board of Regents signed a Construction and Land Use Agreement that allowed the county to build on university property.
 After construction, the county will own and insure the buildings for 25 years (per the grant requirements).
-Schmeeckle Reserve, part of UW-Stevens Point, will maintain the buildings and pay for all utilities.
+The university will maintain the buildings and pay for all utilities.
 After the 25-year period, the county will donate the buildings to the university.

 Friends of Schmeeckle Reserve and the